grzegorz914/homebridge-xbox-tv/README.md

 * Run this plugin as a [Child Bridge](https://github.com/homebridge/homebridge/wiki/Child-Bridges) (Highly Recommended), this prevent crash Homebridge if plugin crashes.
 * Install and use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x/wiki) to configure this plugin (Highly Recommended).
 * The sample configuration can be edited and used manually as an alternative.
-* See the `sample-config.json` file in this repository or copy the example below into your config.json file, making the apporpriate changes before saving it.
+* See the `sample-config.json` file in this repository or copy it into your config.json file, making the apporpriate changes before saving it.
-* Be sure to always make a backup copy of your config.json file before making any changes to it.saving it.
+* Be sure to always make a backup copy of your config.json file before making any changes to it.

 <p align="left">
 	<a href="https://github.com/grzegorz914/homebridge-xbox-tv"><img src="https://raw.githubusercontent.com/grzegorz914/homebridge-xbox-tv/master/graphics/plugin settings.png" width="840"></a>